swaggerexpert/json-api-merge/CONTRIBUTING.md

 ### Contributors

-Thank you to all the people who have already contributed to json-api-merge!
+Thank you to all the people who have already contributed to @swaggerexpert/json-api-merge!